-You’ve added GTM to the Complianz Wizard and still you’re receiving a 404 GTM.JS Error in Google Tag Manager.
-We know the issue and we have a solution fort his issue.
+You’ve added GTM to the Complianz Wizard, and still, you’re receiving a 404 GTM.JS Error in Google Tag Manager.
+We know the issue, and we have a solution for this.

 The solution to GTM.JS 404 Error

 The solution is one of GTM itself.
-What is actually happening is that your browser is requesting data from GTM.
+What is happening is that your browser is requesting data from GTM.
 However, the container hasn’t been published yet.
-This means into no data that is being returned.
-There is one simple solution to this: Publish the GTM container once you create it.
+This means no data is being returned.
+There is a straightforward solution to this: Publish the GTM container once you create it.

-Always follow these steps when you plan tracking a new website for GTM:
+Always follow these steps when you plan to track a new website for GTM: